-We finally have new details about the new fireworks shows (plural) slated for Epcot in 2019 and 2020 following the previous announcement that IllumiNations: Reflections of Earth will be retired at the end of Summer 2019.
-Today at the Destination D event, Disney Parks Chairman Bob Chapek announced the details for how these new nighttime spectaculars would fit into the plans for Epcot’s multi-year transformation.
+We have details about the Epcot Forever fireworks show for 2019 and its replacement in 2020 following the previous announcement that IllumiNations: Reflections of Earth will be retired at the end of Summer 2019.
+Walt Disney World has shared details as to how these new nighttime spectaculars will fit into plans for Epcot’s multi-year transformation.
 (Last updated April 9, 2019.)

 As previously announced, the first new fireworks show will begin immediately after IllumiNations: Reflections of Earth concludes its ‘farewell run.’
 This limited-time experience will be called “Epcot Forever” and will debut in fall 2019.
 It will feature pyro, classic Epcot tunes, and who knows what else.

 Following the one-year run of Epcot Forever, the main new nighttime spectacular will debut in 2020.
 This fireworks show will chronicle how Disney music inspires people around the globe, and will feature large floating set pieces, custom-built LED panels, choreographed moving fountains, lights, pyrotechnics, lasers, and more.

 Additionally, Chapek announced that a new Circle-Vision 360° film is coming to replace O Canada!, and further reiterated that the new Circle-Vision 360° film for China (announced last summer at the D23 Expo but not mentioned since) is still on the way.
 Finally–at least in terms of Epcot news–he announced that a brand new Beauty and the Beast sing-along created by Don Hahn, producer of the animated and live-action Beauty and the Beast films, is set to debut in the France pavilion.